LearnersGuild/partners/Guiding Principles/Strategy.md

 We choose to take as evidence of learning the products of praxis: portfolios, code, experience, skills, etc.

-## Individual Heuristics

-### Slow down to speed up

-You can't sustain a sprint through a marathon.
-Remember the tortoise.
-When in doubt, use [the Eisenhower box][eisenhower-box].

-### Keep it real

-A.K.A "minimize bullshit".
-Sugar coating leads to cavities.
-Be real.
-You know what that means.

-### Seek to clarify, not to control

-When reality is not aligned with how you wish it to be, clarify the dissonance for others instead of demanding that it be fixed.
-Our ideal reality is not always shared by others; to move together we must first agree on where and what the dissonances are.

-Autonomy only works if we choose to communicate over command.
-In a cooperative environment, we lead with clarity.

-### Play harmonies, not solos

-Working with a team involves an implicit (and hopefully, explicit) commitment to each other as much as to the work at hand.
-Collaboration means that we prioritize collective synchrony over individual achievement.
-Don't abandon your team.

-### Don't triangulate

-Don't gossip.
-Don't build political alliances to get work done.
-Don't mention someone's name when they're not present.
-If you have feedback for someone, the best and only place for this feedback is to give it them directly.
-If that's not working, get otheres to join the conversation.
-Let's build a team where everyone is confident that no-body is talking about them behind their back.

-### Run experiments, not your mouth

-Inquiry and proof are valuable, healthy, and actionable.
-Unfounded arguments protect our egos (temporarily), but are utterly useless and unhealthy for learning and growth.

-### Hold strong opinions lightly

-Respect, love, and nurture your own and others' opinions.
-Recognize that they are just that—opinions—and are thus vulnerable to fallacy.
-Nobody ever learned anything through radical stubbornness of opinion.
-That's the opposite of learning.

-### Love is important

-Use the word.
-Express it.
-Allow it.
-Serve it.
-It belongs at work.
-It belongs in our learning communities.
-It is appropriate.

-### Don't be afraid to be ridiculous

-Or feel that fear but do it anyway.

 ### Notes

 <sup name="f1">1</sup>“True stability results when presumed order and presumed disorder are balanced.
 A truly stable system expects the unexpected, is prepared to be disrupted, waits to be transformed.” ~ Tom Robbins[↩](#a1)